CalPlug/Espressif_ESP32-Scale/README.md

 (C) 2017  Copyright of the Regents of California and released into the public domain.
 Code subcomponents are used with fair use and are copyright of their individual authors.

+This is a demonstration of a load cell based "Kitchen Scale" using a Bluetooth Low Energy link to an Android application running on a tablet.
+The Android applicaion provides display of weight, tare, and 2-point calibration functions.
+All ESP32 and Android code is available in this reposititory.

+If you do use any of this code for your own applications, please give the authors credit!